Recharging for a more sustainable future

 Gizem Harut, Product Design Developer at IKEA.

 Also, just like TVs and cell phones, rechargeable batteries have evolved.
 For example, unlike earlier rechargeable batteries that would go blank if left uncharged for about a month, batteries like LADDA have a much longer charge life.
-Also, rechargeable batteries are now ready to use, unlike earlier days when they needed to be charged first.
+Also, rechargeable batteries are now ready to use, unlike in earlier days when they needed to be charged first.

 “Our tests have shown that LADDA, in many cases, is a better option because in alkaline batteries, the voltage drops drastically.
 But with LADDA, it drops just a bit and then it maintains the same.
 This is better in the long term.
 So, when you use LADDA, you would have a more consistent voltage on the product,” says Gizem.